• Skip to primary navigation

 Please provide supporting evidence of the below requirements via an electronic portfolio:

-1. Applicants must be an active ASE member and have three consecutive years of experience in undergraduate surgical education administration since certification or their last re-certification
+1. Applicants must be an active ASE members and have three consecutive years of experience in undergraduate surgical education administration since certification or their last re-certification

 2. CV/Resume